gemc/releases/3.0/README.md

 # - camel case for all variable names, class definitions
 # - type definitions start with Capital letter
 # - instances start with lowercase letter
+#
+# MT:
+# shared variables should contain "shared" / "globabl" in the name?
+# thread-local variable should contain "local" / "t-local" / "thread" ?
+#
 # Pre-processor
 # Found with scons SHOWBUILD=1
 # Can paste in one line in Build Settings - Pre-Processor macro.